Code-Institute-Submissions/Project-2-Interactive-Frontend-Development-Milestone-Project/README.md

 *-Technologies used-*

 •	Bootstrap ( https://getbootstrap.com/ )
-o	Bootstrap was used to mobile-first design of the website.
+o	Bootstrap was used for the mobile-first design of the website.

 •	Cdnjs ( https://cdnjs.com/libraries )
 o	Cdnjs add the font awesome library for fonts and CSS framework.